MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ## 7.1 Average salary x `job_category` x `experience level`

-In this study, I have considered only the **full-time employment type** (that corresponds to 99.5% of the total) because it is the employment type that most individuals used to search.
-Moreover, the statistical analysis can “view” the remained employment types (e.g., ‘part-time’ and ‘freelance’) as outlined points.
+For this study, I focused solely on individuals who are employed full-time, as this represents 99.5% of the total sample.
+This employment type is the most commonly searched for by individuals.
+Any other employment types, such as part-time or freelance, were noted but not included in the statistical analysis and were considered as outlined points.

 ``` r
 #filtering the data frame having only the full-time employment type